-- 712.15.
-If an effect instructs a player to choose a card name, the player may name either face of a double-faced card but not both. - 712.16.
-If a transforming double-faced card would have an "As [this permanent] transforms . . ." ability after it transforms, that ability is applied while that permanent is transforming, not afterward.
+- 712.19.
+If an effect instructs a player to choose a card name, the player may choose the name of either face of a transforming or modal double-faced card but not both.
+Similarly, they may choose either the name of a front face of a meld card or the combined back face of a meld pair. - 712.20.
+If a transforming double-faced card would have an "As [this permanent] transforms . . ." ability after it transforms or converts, that ability is applied while that permanent is transforming or converting, not afterward. - 712.21.
+If a melded permanent leaves the battlefield, one permanent leaves the battlefield and two cards are put into the appropriate zone.